 If you’re interested in buying a set, Costco using has pretty nice sets at a reasonable price.

-If you’re looking to rent gear for the duration of your trip, try Boss Frog’s.
+If you’re looking to rent gear for the duration of your trip, try Boss Frog’s or Snorkel Bob’s.
 They have several locations on the island and will include a mesh bag for your gear.
 Their rentals usually start as cheap as a couple of dollars a day.

 If you’re staying at a resort, most will rent gear by the hour or half hour.
-This is a good option if you’re staying at a beach where the snorkeling is good.
-Try this at the Makena Beach Resort, Andaz Maui, or Sheraton.
+This is a good option if you’re staying at a beach where the snorkeling is good like the Andaz Maui or Sheraton.

 Snorkeling Tour Options

 There are a TON of companies that organize snorkeling tours around Maui & Molokini (some will even take you over to Lanai for the day), but here are some of the most popular ones broken down by area.

 South Maui/Makena: If you’re staying in Wailea or Makena, the Kai Kanani is the only catamaran that picks up from this area.
 They pick up from the beach in front of the Makena Beach Resort.
 I’ve personally done their tour to Molokini and Turtle Town and it was great.
 We went during whale season so we also got a great show there as well.
 I highly recommend this one if you’re staying in the area.
 Read my full review here.

 Ma’alaea Harbor: Some of the biggest outfits on the island operate their Molokini and Turtle Town tours out of Ma’alaea since it’s a lot closer than traveling from the west side.
 The Pacific Whale Foundation has a great tour to Molokini that includes a stop at Turtle Town.